Nickeshadhikari9/Rent-Hub/readme.md

 ## Team Members

 Rent Hub was developed by a team of dedicated individuals passionate about creating a seamless solution for room rentals.
-The team members involved in the project include developers, designers, and project managers, each contributing their expertise to bring Rent Hub to life.
+The team members involved in the project include a frontend developer, and a backend developer seach contributing their expertise to bring Rent Hub to life.

 - Nikesh Adhikari: Backend Developer